Last Updated on 24 June 2024 by Cycloscope

 Doolin and Cliffs of Moher

 The Cliff of Moher is definitely one of the highlights not to be missed in Ireland.
-Most people arrive here on day-tours from Dublin, but getting there by bike is a whole different thing.
+Most people arrive here on day tours from Dublin, but getting there by bike is a whole different thing.

-The ticket to the cliffs costs 8€ if you buy there, but by booking online the cost is halved to 4€.
-In reality, the cliff can also be accessed for free by entering the walking path in different points along the coast, just ask the locals.
+The ticket to the cliffs costs 8โฌ if you buy it there, but by booking online the cost is halved to 4โฌ.
+In reality, the cliff can also be accessed for free by entering the walking path at different points along the coast, just ask the locals.

-From Galway, we cycled to Doolin along the N67, quite ugly and busy road in the summer, after Kilcolgan gets nicer up to Ballyvaughan.
+From Galway, we cycled to Doolin along the N67, quite an ugly and busy road in the summer, after Kilcolgan gets nicer up to Ballyvaughan.
 All the villages that you’ll meet on the street have at least one shop, the water in this area is not drinkable, we don’t know if it was a temporary problem.

 Check the best places to stay in Dolin